stat20/old-course-materials/lectures/05/index.md

 - When you summarize data, how do you decide what to include and what to omit?
 - How are various plot types (dot plot, histogram, boxplot) constructed?
 What do they include?
 What do they omit?
 - How are various measures of a "typical" value (mean, median, mode) constructed?
 What do they capture and when are they most useful?
-- How can we describe the shape of a distribution of data?
+- What should you look for when describing the shape of a distribution of data?

 ### Terminology and Skills
 - Plot types: dot plot, histogram, box plot